absmach/magistrala-docs/docs/cli.md

 #### Create User

 Magistrala has two options for user creation.
 Either the `<user_token>` is provided or not.
-If the `<user_token>` is provided then the created user will be owned by the user identified by the `<user_token>`.
-Otherwise, when the token is not used, since everybody can create new users, the user will not have an owner.
-However, the token is still required, in order to be consistent.
 For more details, please see [Authorization page](authorization.md).

 ```bash